-It is the policy of the Wickliffe City Schools that all visitors are required to report to the main office directly upon entering the building.
-Violators will be considered to be trespassing and appropriate action will be taken.
-This is for the protection and security of all students.
-Anyone entering the building during the day must enter through the main entrance (Door #1).
+It is the policy of the Campus of Wickliffe that all visitors are required to report to the secretary at the main entrance.
+All visitors must have their driver's license to be scanned to receive a visitors pass before entering the main building.
 Visitors will not be allowed in any other part of the building without permission from the administration.
 Visitors are not permitted to come in and eat lunch in the school cafeteria with any student.
 The Board of Education has outlined specific procedures for parents/guardians who wish to observe a classroom.
 Those specific procedures can be found in Board Policy KK-R.